Shipping your instrument

 It is your choice which postal service you choose even though I prefer some over others.
 Please note that there is one exception:

-When returning instruments from countries outside the EU please do not choose a postal service that would deliver the package to me via Deutsche Post/DHL.
+When returning instruments from countries outside the EU please do not choose a postal service that would deliver the package to me via Deutsche Post/DHL standard service.
 This is usually the national postal service.

 The reason for this is that the packages will not be delivered directly to me but will have to be collected from the local customs office.
 This requires a complicated and expensie customs clearance done by a customs agency.
 Unfortunately I will have to pass this extra cost on to you, no matter what the reason for the return of the instrument is – increasing the cost to you.